Split keyboard

 When using split, the input/output pins defined in [matrix]

-and [[split.peripheral]]
+and [split.peripheral.matrix]

-.
-The rows/cols in [matrix]
+The rows/cols in [layout]

 If you're using BLE, ble_addr